-The first meeting planned was the 1st ROWER Conference on Occupational Health and Safety Economics in Izmir, Turkey (23-25 April 2008), covering the following topics:
+The first meeting planned was the first ROWER conference on OHS economics in Izmir, Turkey (23-25 April 2008), covering the following topics:

-- Society level (impact of changes in labour force structure, impact of new trends in economy, measuring economic impact of occupational accidents and diseases in national level, economic impact of regulation, cost internalisation). - Enterprise level (measuring economic impact of occupational accidents and diseases, the case of small and medium enterprises and contracting, economic motives and leverage, cost externalities, quality of work and productivity - international competition.
+- Society level (impact of changes in labour force structure, impact of new trends in economy, measuring economic impact of occupational accidents and diseases in national level, economic impact of regulation, cost internalisation). - Enterprise level (measuring economic impact of occupational accidents and diseases, the case of small and medium enterprises and contracting, economic motives and leverage, cost externalities, quality of work and productivity? international competition.

-The 1st Working Group (WinG) on OHS Microeconomics, took place in Amsterdam, The Netherlands at September 2009 in collaboration with ECOSH project.
-It included contributions to more detailed OHS Microeconomic issues, such as cost-effectiveness vs. cost-benefit analysis, societal vs. company perspective, the case of small and medium enterprises and contracting, economic motives and individual behaviour, cost internalisation, measurement of costs of accidents at the enterprise level, measuring and valuing productivity costs, absenteeism vs. presenteeism, long-term prevention outcomes

-(preventing DM2, cancer, CVD), relevance for companies, implementation of results
+The first working group (WinG) on OHS microeconomics, took place in Amsterdam, the Netherlands at September 2009 in collaboration with ECOSH project.
+It included contributions to more detailed OHS microeconomic issues, such as cost-effectiveness vs. cost-benefit analysis, societal versus company perspective, the case of small and medium enterprises and contracting, economic motives and individual behaviour, cost internalisation, measurement of costs of accidents at the enterprise level, measuring and valuing productivity costs, absenteeism versus presenteeism, long-term prevention outcomes (preventing DM2, cancer, CVD), relevance for companies, implementation of results.

-The 2nd WinG that took place in Sadanski, Bulgaria at April 2010 focused on certain topics of OHS Macroeconomics (impact of changes in labour force structure, impact of changes in economy, measuring economic impact of occupational accidents and diseases in national level, impact of regulation cost externalities).
+The second WinG that took place in Sadanski, Bulgaria at April 2010 focused on certain topics of OHS Macroeconomics (impact of changes in labour force structure, impact of changes in economy, measuring economic impact of occupational accidents and diseases in national level, impact of regulation cost externalities).

-Finally the 2nd Conference in Sinaia, Romania at April 2011, examined the interaction of Microeconomics and Macroeconomics of OHS with respect to policy development.
+Finally the second conference in Sinaia, Romania at April 2011, examined the interaction of microeconomics and macroeconomics of OHS with respect to policy development.
 Certain (existing or not) policies will were analysed and presented.
 Specific parameters of policy development (legislation, insurance, economic motives, etc.) were systematically discussed in all proposed suggestions for policy development.
-Additionally, certain factors representing recent changes
+Additionally, certain factors representing recent changes.

-The main conclusion of ROWER project was that although the economic aspect is one (usually not the main) parameter in OHS research, there is room for independent research on OHS Economics.
+The main conclusion of ROWER project was that although the economic aspect is one (usually not the main) parameter in OHS research, there is room for independent research on OHS economics.
 The most promising aspects of such research are: